htg2704/SaveTheEarth/README.md

 * spidey sense

-His abilties know no bound, he was able overpower bucky, hit a few shots on Thanos, send off a big portion of outriders while protecting the gauntlet.
+His abilities know no bound, he was able overpower bucky, hit a few shots on Thanos, send off a big portion of outriders while protecting the gauntlet.